 Long-term issues resulting from broken hips include an increased chance of future falls and extended treatment by physical therapists.
 Hip fractures are serious injuries and depression is a common result.

-Public Examples of Broken Hips in Nursing Homes
+Compensation for Broken Hips in Nursing Homes

 - Florida — $1,000,000

 - Michigan — $550,000

 The total direct cost to Medicare of hip fractures in long-stay residents alone totals more than $665 million annually.

 Our team may be able to help you pursue compensation if a loved one suffered a broken hip in a nursing home.